fionazychung/Coursework_Y2_S1/Tutorial_3.md

 ### 1) Randomize the orientation of blocks
 To randomize the orientation at the start of the play the line of code must be written in `start`.
 Making use of the counter, the counter is randomized from a range of 0 to 3.
 This makes use of `Random.Range`.
 For `Random.Range(0, 4)` 0 is the starting number and since the last number is excluded, the second number must be set to 4 instead of 3.

-### 2) Set up a correct orientation that can be entered for each block individually in the inspector
+### 2) Set up a correct orientation that can be entered for each block individually in the inspector and check if the orientation of the block is equal to the winning orientation
-For this you need to make two public booleans before start and update.
+For this you need to make two public booleans before start and update, `setVeritical` and `setHorizontal`.
 By making these booleans public, it is then possible to set them to either true of false in the inspector.
-After this set up two `if statements`, one for the `verticalCount` and one for the `horizontalCount`.
-Both if statements are set to `true`, so depending on if the block is checked for `verticalCount` or `horizontalCount` as true in the inspector, the puzzle will be solved only when the set conditions are met.
+They will control what the correct/winning orientation of the block is.
+Then set up another pair of booleans, `verticalCount` and `horizontalCount` (these do not need to be public).
+After this set up an `if` and `if else` statement.
+These statements take the count values and group them into `verticalCount` or `horizontalCount`.
+By doing this the next set of `if statements` can check if the block orientation is the same as the set winning orientation.
+These `if statements` require either the booleans of `setVeritcal` and `verticalCount`, or `setHorizontal` and `horizontalCount` to be equal to true.

 ### The full script:
 ```